pdpatel13/Software-Team12/README.md

   "databaseURL": "..."
 }
 ```
 NOTE: We are providing these files to you in the email where we gave our github link.

 Step-By-Step:
 1. Have Node installed and, in terminal, run all of the necessary commands to get the required dependencies specified above.
 2. Ensure you have downloaded (or created, if absolutely necessary) the json files specified above into the same directory as the “Server.js” file.
 3. Configure your mySQL server to port 3306 and start it.
-(This should be the default port)
+(This should be the default port, can be done with ```startsql.bat``` or ```startsql.sh```)
 4. Change password in password.json to your mySQL password
 5. Navigate to Software-Team12 directory (the one containing “Server.js”)
 6. Type command ```node Server.js``` to begin the server
 7. Open web browser and navigate to localhost:8080 to view the website